llkats/dos-acccc/README.md

 └── main.js                       // AUTO-GENERATED, DO NOT EDIT: compiled js from public/index.js
 ```

-## Home Page Content Generation

-Given a CSV file (generated from a Google Sheets) file, `npm run build-json` will create a json file in the `data/` folder.

 ## Publish

 The page is published as a static GitHub page at https://llkats.github.io/dos-acccc/.
 It will publish automatically on a merge to master.